 5. Stay off your phone and think happy thoughts.

-Try to stay off your phone for an hour before the interview, the last thing you need is to get a text or see something that will irk you or get in your head.
+One of the easiest ways to get rid of nerves before an interview: stay off your phone for at least an hour beforehand… if not longer.
+The last thing you need is an email, text, or to see something that will irk you or get in your head.
 Once you step into the company’s office doors, you will absolutely want to stay off your phone (it looks bad).